feedbackie/feedbackie-app/README.md

 Additionally, the tech industry are constantly evolving and changing so information in articles becomes outdated.
 Using the feedback tool, you can find out which articles need to be rewritten or updated.

+Note that the project is currently in Alpha.
+All features works but some bugs still be found.

 ## Links

 - Website: [feedbackie.app](https://feedbackie.app)
 - DockerHub: [https://hub.docker.com/r/seriyyy95/feedbackie-app](https://hub.docker.com/r/seriyyy95/feedbackie-app)
 - Widgets Demo: [demo](https://feedbackie.app/demo)
 - App Admin Panel Demo: [demo](https://feedbackie.app/app/login?demo=true)
+- Docs page with short video: [docs](https://feedbackie.app/docs)

 ## Running Using Docker